GoogleCloudPlatform/community/tutorials/cicd-datalake-part-1/index.md

 This section shows how to install the [Cloud Build GitHub app](https://github.com/marketplace/google-cloud-build).
 This installation allows one to connect a GitHub repository to a Google Cloud project so that Cloud Build can automatically apply Terraform manifests each time a new branch is created or code is pushed to GitHub.

-The following steps provide instructions for installing the app only for the **[Your Forked Repository]** repository, but you can choose to install the app for more or all your repositories
+The following steps provide instructions for installing the app only for the **[Your new repository created for CICD]**, but you can choose to install the app for more or all your repositories

 1. Go to the GitHub Marketplace page for the Cloud Build app:
       [https://github.com/marketplace/google-cloud-build](https://github.com/marketplace/google-cloud-build)